|

 elevator and elevator tab vibration during flight to increase their

 hinge bearing service life.
+They have been designed out of the MAX.

 The CDL says that if any of these vortex generators are not fitted or